For the latest news on research in our practice please click here

 Your doctor or nurse may ask if you wish to be involved in a research study that the practice is taking part in.
 You are under not obligation to do so and if you decline this will not affect your treatment in any way.
 We try to keep everyone up to date with our studies so please take a look at our website and at the notice boards in the surgery and inform reception if you are interested in taking part.

 Anonymised patient data may be used for research that is in the best interest of patients and the NHS.
 This is sometimes requested by the Department of Health or National Research Teams to gain an understanding of illness and medicine on a national level.
 If you do not want to participate in any research please write to the practice manager.
+Please click here for the latest patient information regarding research from the Health Research Authority.

 The practice research team consists of:-